 Check my post with Stunning Minimalist Bullet Journal Page Ideas.

 Another way is by using printables – pre-designed Bullet Journal spreads.
 The cool thing is this will allow you to try a lot of different formats and styles without actually worrying about how to create pages yourself.

 You can find tons of printables in our free Resources Vault – to get access simply use the signup form at the end of the post.

 I also create printables on my Patreon – complete monthly setups, and new weekly spreads every month.
 You could give it a look and check out all the rewards we have there.

 Finally, be sure to check my post with 55+ Free Bullet Journal Printables.

 Bullet Journaling Is Expensive

-It might really seem that way, with $30 pens and $50 notebooks – I mean, who can afford spending so much on a planner!
+It might really seem that way, with $30 pens and $50 notebooks – I mean, who can afford to spend so much on a planner!
 Right?

-However, this is also just another myth, to start your Bullet Journal you just need a pen and a notebook.
-Nothing fancy required.
+However, this is also just another myth; to start your Bullet Journal, you just need a pen and a notebook.
+Nothing fancy is required.

 Plus, there are always budget alternatives to expensive Bullet Journal supplies, so no need to break your bank!